-Evidence Statements Regarding Other Agents: Alpha-Lipoic Acid Some Evidence Evidence Statement Design Alpha-lipoic acid at a dose of 600 mg per day may reduce Meta-analysis of

-Evidence Statements Regarding Other Agents: Alpha-Lipoic Acid the sympto ms of painful diabetic neuropathy in the short randomized clinical term of 3 to 5 weeks.
-The effect of the intravenous route trials appears to be greater than that of the oral route, but the oral route n nay have a clinically relevant effect.
+Evidence Statements Regarding Other Agents: Alpha-Lipoic Acid Some Evidence Evidence Statement Design Alpha-lipoic acid at a dose of 600 mg per day may reduce the symptoms of painful diabetic neuropathy in the short term of 3 to 5 weeks.
+The effect of the intravenous route appears to be greater than that of the oral route, but the oral route may have a clinically relevant effect.
+Meta-analysis of randomized clinical trials